 What is an FTP Server?

-An FTP server is a central place for sharing files remotely using the File Transfer Protocol (FTP) — a method for transferring files between computers.
-You and your remote collaborators can use FTP client apps on your computers to get and put files on the FTP server.
+An FTP server is a central place to share and access files remotely using the File Transfer Protocol (FTP) — a method for transferring files between computers.
+You and your remote collaborators can use FTP client apps on your computers to get FTP access and put files on the FTP site.

 FTP is probably the oldest protocol still used today for data transfer on the internet.
 That’s a good thing and a bad thing.